What is NYSAWLA?

 Are previously administered assessments available?

-Only the June 2017 FLACS assessments will be available to current Exam Consortium members (password-protected).
+The June 2017 & 2018 FLACS assessments are available to current Exam Consortium members (password-protected).
 These are located in the Exam Portal and are posted in their original form.
 Please contact Vincenza Graham, Exam Steering Committee Chairperson, for assessment access issues.
-Assessments administered prior to June 2017 will now be used as part of a test bank.
+Assessments administered prior to June 2017 and after June 2018 will now be used as part of a test bank.